react-static/react-static/docs/concepts.md

 # Writing universal, "node-safe" code

-Because React-Static code is both used in the browser and node (during build), it's very, very important that your code be "universal" or in other words "node safe".
+Because React Static code is both used in the browser and node (during build), it's very, very important that your code be "universal" or in other words "node safe".
 Most of us are used to writing javascript from the browser's perspective, so there are some things to watch out for:

 * Check before using `window`, `document` or browser only APIs.
 Since these objects do not technically exist in the node environment, make sure you check that they exist before attempting to use them.
 The easiest way to do this is to keep code that relies on them in `componentDidMount` or inside a condition, eg.